sjfandrews/MR_ADPhenome/README.md

 ## Shiny App
 An interactive Shiny App is avaliable at: https://sjfandrews.shinyapps.io/MR_ADPhenome/

-The shiny app can also be run localy using the `shiny/App.R` script by setting your working directory to the `MR_ADPhenome/shiny` and running the following code.
+The shiny app can also be run localy using the `shiny/App.R` script by setting your working directory to `MR_ADPhenome/shiny` and running the following code.

 ```
 setwd('MR_ADPhenome/shiny')